 There is a little first aid station set up in the classroom.
 Students have access to bandaids, hand sanitizer, lotion, and vaseline (for chapped lips in the winter).
 Please let me know if you do not want your child to use any of these supplies.

 Literacy Bags are take home activities and books in a themed tote bag.
 (They are different from our activity bags.)
 Literacy bags are designed to be fun and informative ways for families to share literacy and learning experiences at home.

 Each week your child will have the choice to take home a large canvas bag filled with books, activities, and a journal.
 They are not required to take a bag home every week- just when a bag sparks their attention!
 Literacy bags are given out on Wednesdays, Thursdays, and Fridays.
 Activity bags need to be returned before Literacy bags are handed out.
 Literacy bags need to be returned by the next Tuesday.
 Because I have personally purchased everything in the bags I am asking that any student and families that choose to take part in this project replace any missing or damaged books or activities that occur while the bag is in your care.
 Most books or activities didn’t cost more than five dollars each.
 Also, students that do not have a parent permission slip will NOT be able to take part in this activity - which is ok.
 If you would rather not have your child participate, that is OK.

-We will eat lunch from 11:30-12:00 each day.
+Our hot lunch program is provided through the Litchfield Public School.
 Children may bring a packed lunch (cold lunch) from home or eat a school lunch.
 School lunches must be reserved by 8:30 in the morning in the office.
-Lunches can be purchased in the school office.
-Students bringing cold lunch may also purchase milk.
-The lunch menu is sent home at the beginning of the month.
+Students bringing cold lunch may purchase a carton of milk.
+The lunch menu is posted on the school website at beginning of the month.